Working Age residents (i.e. you are below pension age)

 - reduction in working hours due to sickness

 - Income Support ending because your child has turned five

 - becoming responsible for a child for the first time.

 See Claiming Universal Credit for information on how to claim.

 If you are currently receiving Housing Benefit and do not have any of the above changes then at some point you will be asked to claim Universal Credit instead.
 We do not yet know when that will be, but it should be by 2023 at the latest.
 You will get at least 3 months notice of this change.

 To begin preparing yourself for Universal Credit please visit www.understandinguniversalcredit.gov.uk

-If you have been placed in temporary homeless accommodation by the council's Housing Department or live in Supported Accommodation receiving care, you will remain claiming Housing Benefit even if you have one of the above changes.
+If you have been placed in temporary homeless accommodation by the council's Housing Department or live in Supported Accommodation where the landlord is a housing association, charity or voluntary organisation and care is provided to you, you will remain claiming Housing Benefit even if you have one of the above changes.